Everything You Need to Know About Microvias in Printed Circuit Design

 Microvias have had a major effect on signal integrity in HDI circuits.
 The fact that microvias carry smaller parasitic capacitance and inductance, simply due to their small size, is one factor that allows them to be packed closer together without increasing crosstalk and noise coupling strength.
 The smaller parasitics negatively compensate for the stronger electromagnetic field when HDI traces and microvias are closer together.

 One of the big problems in high-speed circuits is signal radiation and reflection in vias.
 In addition, a resonance in a large via stub can couple with high field strength into a neighboring via.
 In essence, large vias make great radiating antennas, especially when a signal is allowed to resonate in a stub.
 A good way to reduce an antenna's power is to reduce its size.
 Microvias are basically like smaller antennas, so they will already have smaller emission and absorption cross section compared larger vias.
-Microvias are made layer by layer, which means there won’t be any stubs unless you purposefully put them there (don’t do that).
+Microvias are made layer by layer, which means there won’t be any stubs.
+As they are implemented in thinner dielectrics, they are also closer to GND planes and will have greater shielding.
+All of these points are reasons microvias and HDI interconnects in general tend to have fewer problems with radiation.